-You have the approval to installing a hot-tub, you have enough space, the budget allows this investment, and we’re good to go, right?
+You have the approval of installing a hot tub, you have enough space, the budget allows this investment, and we’re good to go, right?
 Not quite.
 There’s one last important step left.
 Have you consulted a licensed electrician yet?

 Do you have a source of power near the designated place of the hot tub?
 Will the source be able to support powering the hot tub?

 You can have all these questions answered by consulting licensed electrician instead of just winging it.
 Don’t forget to make sure he has a permit if you want the insurance company to pay for any troubles that arise.

 You’re almost good to go.
 You just need to make sure of this final checklist before heading out hot tub shopping.